Arnaud Montebourg: In government under the presidency of François Hollande

 Montebourg defended nuclear energy, considering it "an industry of the future" despite the 2011 Fukushima Daiichi nuclear disaster.
-On national interests in international trade alliances, Montebourg made further controversial statements about Lakshmi Mittal by declaring that "Mittal's lies since 2006 are overwhelming…he has never kept his word", urging him to leave the country: "We no longer want Mittal in France because they don't respect France."
+On national interests in international trade alliances, Montebourg made further controversial statements about Lakshmi Mittal by declaring that "Mittal's lies since 2006 are overwhelming… he has never kept his word", urging him to leave the country: "We no longer want Mittal in France because they don't respect France."

 Montebourg considered the General Electric takeover of Alstom a risk to French sovereignty.
 He notably introduced a decree, the décret Alstom, nicknamed décret Montebourg by the press, extending the French state's right to veto foreign takeovers of assets in the energy, water, transport, telecommunication, public health sectors.
 Montebourg was quoted as saying the decree protected France's strategic interests and represented the end of laissez-faire economic policy.

+On 11 February 2014, Montebourg was among the guests invited to the state dinner hosted by US President Barack Obama in honour of Hollande at the White House.

 On 28 May 2014, Montebourg said that if the United Kingdom "were to vote to leave the EU, France will roll out the red carpet to British investors who will flee their country.
 They will all come to France because companies need Europe."

 Nevertheless, he supports a balance between the EU's interests and states' interests.

+On 24 August 2014, Montebourg made public comments disparaging the government's economic policy.
+He resigned the following day, citing policy differences with Valls; Montebourg had presented himself as a social-patriot, criticising the government's austerity measures.
+Montebourg was supported in this criticism by Education Minister Benoît Hamon and Culture Minister Aurélie Filippetti.
+On 26 August, Valls presented Hollande with the resignation of his government.

 Businesses

 In October 2014, Montebourg enrolled in the INSEAD graduate business school for a four-week course and sought a bursary for his studies.

+In January 2015, he launched Les Équipes du Made in France with his savings, to "implement French projects", as "a tool for bringing together financial, industrial, production and management teams to either take over or create businesses."
+The company's focus lies on agricultural and industrial projects.
 Between 16 and 26 February 2015, he was invited as a visiting professor of economics at Princeton University.

 On 19 March 2015, he was appointed vice president of the supervisory board of the furniture chain Habitat.
-On 26 March, the French-based consulting and business analyst company, Talan, announced that Montebourg had been given a place on its strategic policy committee.
+On 26 March, the French-based consulting and business analyst company Talan announced that Montebourg had been given a place on its strategic policy committee.

+In 2023, Les Echos reported Montebourg to be at the helm of ten businesses.

-Candidacy in the 2017 presidential election
+Candidacy in the 2017 Socialist primary election

 On 21 August 2016, he announced his plans to run as a candidate for the Socialist Party's presidential nomination in the 2017 presidential election.
 He finished third with 17.8% of the vote.